realityexpander/AlamoHunt2/README.md

 - Uses collaping menu to show individual venue details
 - Properly adheres to android UI standards

+APIs & Libraries
+- Picasso for async image loading
+- Lottie for animation
+- Retrofit for async endpoint loading and forming queries

 Refactors for version 2
 - possibly use only one kind of venue object for the Foursquare data and the internal data